pmanzoni/phdunimed/cs_mqtt.md

 [The Things Network uses MQTT](https://www.thethingsnetwork.org/docs/applications/mqtt/index.html)to publish device activations and messages, but also allows you to publish a message for a specific device in response.

-We will now use MQTT to get information from TTN as we did in the previous case.
+We will now use MQTT to get information from TTN as we did in the InfluxDB case.
 The basic data we need is the following:

 ```
 Broker: eu.thethings.network